NichtStudioCode/InvUI/README.md

 # InvUI
 An Inventory API for Minecraft Spigot servers.

-Supports versions ranging from 1.14 to 1.16.
+Supports all versions from 1.14 to 1.16.

 [Wiki](https://github.com/NichtStudioCode/InvUI/wiki)